 Location:Home >> Detail

-2Department of Medicine, Duke University Medical Center, Durham, NS 27710, USA.
+2 Department of Medicine, Duke University Medical Center, Durham, NC 27710, USA

-Background: Prostate cancer is a common malignant tumor of the male urogenital system with increasing incidence worldwide.
-Molecular markers for early diagnosis and target therapy of prostate cancer are still not available clinically.
+Background: Prostate cancer is a common male urogenital system malignant tumor which is increasing worldwide.
+Molecular markers for early diagnosis and target therapy of it are not yet clinically available.

-Results:Under the Gleason grading system, 15 prostate cancer tissues were classified as well-differentiated, 25 were classified as moderately-differentiated, and 31 were classified as poorly-differentiated.
-Immunohistochemical staining showed that phosphorylated Akt level was elevated, whereas phosphorylated MAPK level was lowered, in prostate cancer tissues compared to that in benign prostatic hyperplasia tissues.
-Elevated p-Akt/Akt, but reduced p-MAPK/MAPK ratio correlated with poor differentiation of prostate cancer.
+Results: Gleason grading resulted in classifying 15 prostate cancer tissues as well-differentiated, 25 as moderately-differentiated, and 31 as poorly-differentiated.
+Immunohistochemical staining showed that levels of phosphorylated Akt level were higher, and phosphorylated MAPK were lower, in prostate cancer tissues compared to benign prostatic hyperplasia tissues.
+Elevated p-Akt/Akt, and reduced p-MAPK/MAPK ratios correlated with poor differentiation of prostate cancer.

 This study investigated MAPK and Akt phosphorylation in prostate cancer tissues and benign prostatic hyperplasia (BPH) using immunohistochemistry and Western blot.

-71 prostate cancer tissues were collected at our Department from January 2013 to December 2014.
-The mean age of 71 prostate cancer patients was 56.2 ± 6.5 (52 - 68) years, and no patients received radiotherapy, chemotherapy, or immunotherapy before surgery.
-Benign prostatic hyperplasia (BPH) tissues were also collected from 10 BPH patients during the same time period as the prostate cancer patients.
-The mean age of 10 BPH patients was 54.1 ± 3.5 (45 - 63) years old.
-The tissues were kept in liquid nitrogen or fixed by 10 % formaldehyde for paraffin embedding.
-This study was approved by the ethics committee of XX hospital.
-The signed informed consent form was obtained from all subjects.HE staining and Gleason grading
+A total of 71 prostate cancer tissues were collected at our Department between January 2013 and December 2014.
+Prostate cancer patient mean age was 56.2 ± 6.5 (52 - 68).
+None received radiotherapy, chemotherapy, or immunotherapy before surgery.
+Benign prostatic hyperplasia (BPH) tissues were also collected from 10 BPH patients during the same period.
+BPH patient mean age was 54.1 ± 3.5 (45 - 63).
+The tissues collected were kept in liquid nitrogen, or fixed by 10 % formaldehyde for paraffin embedding.
+This study was approved by the ethics committee of The Third Xiangya Hospital.
+The signed informed consent form was obtained from all subjects.2.2 HE staining and Gleason grading

-p-AKT and p-MAPK proteins in tissues was detected by immunohistochemistry.
-Briefly, the paraffin-embedded sections were deparaffinized using xylene, gradient alcohol, and distilled water.
+p-AKT and p-MAPK protein expression in tissues was detected by immunohistochemistry.
+Paraffin-embedded sections were deparaffinized using xylene, gradient alcohol, and distilled water.
 The sections were incubated with 3 % H2O2 solution to block peroxidase activity for 10 min at room temperature (RT).
-After blocking with 5 % BSA solution at RT, the sections were incubated with primary antibody (1:2000 dilution for Ser473 p-AKT and Thr183 p-MAPK) at 37°C for 2 hrs.
-After washed by 1 × PBS, the sections were incubated with biotin conjugated secondary antibody (1:1000) at 37°C for 30 min.
+After blocking with a 5 % BSA solution at RT, the sections were incubated with a primary antibody (1:2000 dilution for Ser473 p-AKT and Thr183 p-MAPK) at 37°C for 2 hrs.
+After washing with 1 × PBS, the sections were incubated with a biotin-conjugated secondary antibody (1:1000) at 37°C for 30 min.
 The sections were then incubated with HRP-conjugated streptavidin at 37°C for 30 min.
-After washing with 1 × PBS, the sections were developed using DAB chromogenic agents for 10 min, the reaction was stopped, and the sections were washed with distilled water.
+After washing with 1 × PBS, the sections were developed using DAB chromogenic agents for 10 min.
+The reaction was then stopped, and the sections were washed with distilled water.
 After hematoxylin counterstaining, dehydration, hyalinization, and mounting, the sections were observed under a microscope.
-Five random fields were selected under a high-power field (400X) to calculate total cell count and positively-stained cell count .Western blot
+Five random fields were selected under a high-power field (400X) to calculate total cell count and positively-stained cell count .2.4 Western blot

-Total protein was extracted from cells using RIPA buffer.
+Total protein was extracted from cells using an RIPA buffer.
 The proteins were separated on a 15 % SDS-PAGE gel and electrophoretically transferred to PVDF membranes.
-After blocked using TBST buffer containing 5 % skim milk at 37°C for 1 hr, the membranes were incubated with primary antibody (anti-Akt, anti-Akt Ser473, anti-MAPK, and anti-p-MAPK were purchased from Cell Signaling Technology Inc. 1:1000 dilution) at 4°C overnight.
-After washing with TBST buffer, the membranes were incubated in HRP-conjugated IgG secondary antibody (1:1000) at RT for 1 hr.
+After being blocked using a TBST buffer containing 5 % skim milk at 37°C for 1 hr, the membranes were incubated with a primary antibody (anti-Akt, anti-Akt Ser473, anti-MAPK, and anti-p-MAPK were purchased from Cell Signaling Technology Inc., 1000 dilution) at 4°C overnight.
+After washing with a TBST buffer, the membranes were incubated in an HRP-conjugated IgG secondary antibody (1:1000) at RT for 1 hr.
 The membranes were then incubated with chromogenic substrates and exposed to X-ray films.
-The optical density of protein bands was scanned and analyzed as previously described .Statistical analysis
+Protein band optical densities were scanned and analyzed as previously described .2.5 Statistical analysis